IDinsight/experiments-engine/docs/getting-started/experiments/bayes_ab/index.md

 # Bayesian A/B Testing

 Bayesian A/B testing compares two variants: treatment (e.g. a new feature) and control (e.g. an existing feature).
-The two variants are shown to users at random.
-Unlike frequentist A/B testing, this method lets you set prior probabilities for the treatment and control arms, similarly to the bandit experiments.
-However, unlike the bandit methods, the posterior is computed at the _end_ of the experiment, and not with every observed outcome.
-Consequently, this means that the probability with which arms are served to the user are also fixed by the user-defined priors throughout the experiment.
+This is a useful experiment when you need intuitive probability statements about which arm is better for making downstream decisions, and have the resources to balance how your arms are allocated to your experimental cohort.
+Choose this over the bandit algorithms when you're trying to make a "permanent" decision about which variant is better, as opposed to trying to dynamically pick the best performing variant as data comes in.

 ## What is Bayesian A/B testing?

 With A/B testing, you have 2 variants of a feature / implementation (one is ideally a baseline / existing feature that you want to compare the other, a new feature, against).
+We currently implement only 2 arms for the experiment.
 You present users with one of the variants at a random but with a _fixed_ probability throughout the experiment and observe the outcome of their interaction with it.
-You update these probabilities for each variant _after_ the experiment is over and all the observations are in.
+Unlike frequentist A/B testing, this method lets you set prior probabilities for the treatment and control arms, similarly to the bandit experiments.
+However, unlike the bandit methods, the posterior is computed at the _end_ of the experiment, and not with every observed outcome.

 ## Show me some math!
 In our current implementation of Bayesian A/B testing, we use Gaussian priors and support either real-valued or binary outcomes.